IFYates/IFY.Shimr/README.md

 ## Overiding Return/Parameter Types
 For simple class methods, the above will be enough to decouple from the concrete class; however, if the method returns or takes other concrete types, Inversion of Control and unit testability are not hugely improved.
-The `ShimAttribute` and `TypeShimAttribute` types can be used here to put auto shim and unshim logic around the proxy implementation.
+The `TypeShimAttribute` can be used here to put auto shim and unshim logic around the proxy parameter implementation.

 ```C#
 public class TestClass {